SAP/code-pal-for-abap-cloud/README.md

 Compatibility of the most recent version is only guaranteed for the current version of ABAP for Cloud Development.
 For the SAP_BASIS 7.58-compatible version, use the `SAP_BASIS-7.58-compatible` branch.

-ATC checks used to require manual activation in transaction SCI.
-This is not necessary for the ATC checks provided in this repository.
+You can only use the ATC checks in an ATC check variant maintained via ADT.
+The ATC checks are not visible in the check maintenance of transaction SCI.
+This also means that the previously manual check activation in SCI is not a required step anymore.

 ## Features